ONSdigital/sdg_data_updates/training/clean_code/README.md

 #### Tips
 - Start with formatting the whole script so the code is easier to read
 	- break down long lines of code onto separate rows (an easy and logical place to add a new line is after a comma)
-	- put spaces between word and symbols (except).
+	- put spaces between word and symbols (except for dollar symbols- `dataframe$variable` should have no spaces).
 See clean code guidance.
 - Run bits of code to see what they do, and make names for the resulting objects that make sense.
 Try to make it so you don't need the 'what' comments - what the code is doing should be clear from the names you use.
 - As you go along, check that the script still works and that you haven't inadvertently broken something.